 - Information we have about you will be stored on protected computers.
 We will limit and keep track of who sees the information.

-- We will remove your name and other direct identifiers (like your date of birth) from your information and replace them with a code.
+- We will remove your name and other direct identifiers (like your Social Security number) from your information and replace them with a code.

 - Researchers must promise not to try to find out who you are.